ReactiveX/rxjs-advent-2018/03/readme.md

 # Day 3 - Creating Observables the easy way!

 In the [previous entry](../02/readme.md), we covered a bit more about Observable creation, but once again we were in the weeds showing how the magic is made.
 Now that you understand the basics, let's make it easy for you going forward.
-Built in to RxJS are a number of predefined ways of creating Observables such as:
+Built into RxJS are a number of predefined ways of creating Observables such as:

 Conversions:
 - `bindCallback` - binds a callback to an Observable